Individual Representation in Approval-Based Committee Voting: Further Domain Restrictions

-\begin{restatable}{proposition}{lbCEI} There exists an instance that is VEI, CEI and WSC, and does not admit a $(2-2/k,0)$-IR committee. \end{restatable} \begin{proof} Consider the instance defined in the proof of \Cref{lemm:VI-lower-bound}.
+\begin{restatable}{proposition}{lbCEI} There exists an instance that is VEI, CEI and WSC, and does not admit a $(2-2/k,0)$-IR committee. \end{restatable}

+\begin{proof} Consider the instance defined in the proof of \Cref{lemm:VI-lower-bound}.
 We now show that the profile is CEI, VEI and WSC, from which the lemma follows.
-Indeed, for VEI, if we order the candidates as $c_1$, $c_2, \dots, c_m$, then each $A_i$ forms a prefix or a suffix of the ordering.
-For CEI, if we order the voters as $1$, $2, \dots, n$, then the voters that approve each candidate form a prefix or a suffix of the ordering.
-Under the same ordering of the voters, note that for each candidate $c \in \cC$ we have $c \in A_i$ for either all $i \in [n-1]$ or for all $i \in [n] \setminus \set{1}$.
+Indeed, for CEI, if we order the candidates as $c_1$, $c_2, \dots, c_m$, then each $A_i$ forms a prefix or a suffix of the ordering.
+For VEI, if we order the voters as $1$, $2, \dots, n$, then the voters that approve each candidate form a prefix or a suffix of the ordering.
+Under the same ordering of the voters, note that for each candidate $c \in \cC$ we have $c \in A_i$ for either all $i \in [n-1]$ or for all $i \in [n] \setminus \quickset{1}$.
 Thus, the profile is also WSC. \end{proof}

-\subsubsection{DUE}
+\subsection{DUE}

 \begin{definition}[Dichotomous Uniformly Euclidean (DUE)] An approval profile $A$ satisfies \emph{Dichotomous uniformly Euclidean (DUE)} if there is a mapping of voters and candidates into the real line and a radius $r$ such that every voter $i \in \N$ approves the candidates that are at most $r$ far from her. \end{definition}